 The Station is subject to certain provisions of the Montana Code Annotated, which specify that a charitable organization may only issue a "qualified charitable gift annuity" if it meets the following statutory requirements on the date of the annuity agreement: (1) has a minimum of \$300,000 net worth or has a minimum of \$100,000 in unrestricted cash, cash equivalents, or publicly traded securities, exclusive of the assets funding the annuity agreement; (2) has been in continuous operation for at least three years or is a successor or affiliate of a charitable organization that has been in continuous operation for at least three years; (3) maintains a separate annuity fund with at least one-half the value of the initial amount transferred for outstanding annuities.
-If the charitable organization cannot meet the requirements, the issuance of qualified charitable gift annuity by a charitable organization must be commercially insured by a licensed insurance company that is qualified to do business in Montana.
-For the year ended June 30, 2013, the Station met the requirements to issue qualified charitable gift annuities.
+If the charitable organization must be commercially insured by a licensed insurance company that is qualified to do business in Montana.
+For the year ended June 30, 2014, the Station met the requirements to issue qualified charitable gift annuities.

 Friends of Public Radio, Inc. have received deferred charitable annuity gifts with a total principal value of \$109,698.
-An annuity obligation liability has been recorded in the amount of \$26,723 at June 30, 2013, representing the donors' investments in the contract at annuity rates ranging from 5.0% to 15.0% and annuity payment starting dates ranging from 2.5 to 34.5 years.
-The annuity obligation liability is expected to be approximately \$30,952 for the year ended June 30, 2013.
+An annuity obligation liability has been recorded in the amount of \$17,440 at June 30, 2014, representing the donors' investments in the contract at annuity rates ranging from 5.0% to 15.0% and annuity payment starting dates ranging from 1.5 to 32.5 years.